Jason-CS (Sentinel-6)

 Sentinel-6 Michael Freilich Launched November 21, 2020

-Jason-CS/Sentinel-6 will ensure continuity of sea level observations into a fourth decade.
+Jason-CS/Sentinel-6 ensures continuity of sea level observations into a fourth decade.
 Like their predecessors, these satellites will provide ongoing measurements of global sea level rise – one of the most important indicators of human-caused climate change.
+Data collected helps city planners, as well as local and state governments, to make informed decisions on protecting coastal infrastructure and other coastal assets.
+Both satellites measure sea levels, wind speeds, and wave heights which meteorologists feed into models that produce marine weather forecasts.
 The data will also support operational oceanography through improved forecasts of ocean currents as well as wind and wave conditions.
-This data will allow improvements in both short-term forecasting for weather predictions in the two- to four-week range (e.g. hurricane intensity predictions), and long-term forecasting for seasonal conditions (e.g. El Niño, La Niña).
+The sea level measurements also provide information on large currents that can aid in commercial and naval navigation, search and rescue, and the tracking of debris and pollutants from disasters at sea.
+This data also allows improvements in both short-term forecasting for weather predictions in the two- to four-week range (e.g. hurricane intensity predictions), and long-term forecasting for seasonal conditions (e.g. El Niño, La Niña).

-With a new experiment: Global Navigation Satellite System Radio Occultation (GNSS-RO), Jason-CS/Sentinel-6 will also aid weather prediction.
-Watching GNSS satellites as they disappear over the horizon will provide detailed information about the layers in the atmosphere.
-This information will contribute to computer models that predict the weather and enhance forecasting capabilities.
+With a new experiment: Global Navigation Satellite System Radio Occultation (GNSS-RO), Jason-CS/Sentinel-6 also aids weather prediction.
+Watching GNSS satellites as they disappear over the horizon provides detailed information about the layers in the atmosphere.
+This information contributes to computer models that predict the weather and enhance forecasting capabilities.